 Kansas Entertainment opened its Hollywood-themed facility on February 3, 2012.
 The facility features 244,791 of property square footage with 2,000 slot machines, 40 table games and 12 poker tables, a 1,253 space parking structure, as well as a variety of dining and entertainment facilities.
 The Company and International Speedway shared equally in the cost of developing and constructing the facility and the Company's share totaled \$140.1 million, inclusive of licensing fees.
-During the years ended December 31, 2012 and 2011, the Company funded \$39.1 million, and \$70.9 million, respectively, for capital expenditures and other operating expenses.
-During the years ended December 31, 2013 and 2012, the Company received distributions from Kansas Entertainment totaling \$21.5 million and \$13.0 million, respectively, which the Company deemed to be returns on its investment.
+As of December 31, 2014 and 2013, the Company's investment balance was \$115.5 million and \$127.8 million, respectively.
+During the year ended December 31, 2012, the Company funded \$39.1 million for capital expenditures and other operating expenses.
+During the years ended December 31, 2014, 2013 and 2012, the Company received distributions from Kansas Entertainment totaling \$23.0 million, \$21.5 million and \$13.0 million, respectively, which the Company deemed to be returns on its investment.